 NMU Visitor Guidelines

-Northern Michigan University has implemented the following set of visitor guidelines.
+NMU hopes to be able to welcome visitors again soon.
+When visitors are allowed to be on campus, we have a set of visitor guidelines outlined below that we'd like you to follow.
 If you are not a current member of the NMU community, please review this information thoroughly before visiting campus.
 If you are a current student or employee of Northern, ensure that you understand the visitor guidelines and expectations thoroughly prior to inviting others to campus.

 Wear Your Face Covering